A. Starker Leopold: Career at Berkeley

-After working in Mexico for the Conservation Section of the Pan-American Union, Leopold returned to Berkeley in 1946 as Assistant Professor of Zoology and Conservation in the Museum of Vertebrate Zoology.
-He became professor in 1957.
-For three years (from 1960–1963) he was Assistant to the Berkeley Chancellor.
+After working in Mexico for the Conservation Section of the Pan-American Union, Leopold returned to the University of California, Berkeley, in 1946 as Assistant Professor of Zoology and Conservation in the Museum of Vertebrate Zoology.
+He was promoted to Assistant Professor in 1952 and then Professor in 1957.
+Starker was an accomplished, enlightening teacher who was easy going which had earned him admiration from his students.
+In 1958, he was appointed Associate Director of the Museum of Vertebrate Zoology and became the acting Director of the Museum after the death of Alden H. Miller in 1965.
+He was Assistant to the Berkeley Chancellor for three years (from 1960–1963).
 In early 1967, he changed his affiliation to the School of Forestry and Conservation, where he was professor of Zoology and Forestry until his retirement as Professor Emeritus in 1978.
-He also served as Director of the Sagehen Creek Field Station from 1965 to 1978.
+Additional positions at Berkeley included serving as the Director of the Sagehen Creek Field Station from 1965 to 1979.